adidoit/diag-ml-classification/README.md

 This repo contains code, data and a presentation for the DIAG Machine Learning workshop on Classification

+Credit to Kaggle's Machine Learning Tutotial on the Titanic Disaster for the Data.

+adi

 ##VARIABLE DESCRIPTIONS:
 survival        Survival
                 (0 = No; 1 = Yes)